Marv Albert: New York Rangers

 In addition to the Knicks, Albert had a lengthy tenure (beginning in 1965) calling the games of another Madison Square Garden tenant, the New York Rangers.
 He handled the radio call of the Rangers' Stanley Cup-clinching victory in 1994.

 He also famously coined the nickname "Red Light" for radio analyst Sal Messina, a former Rangers goaltender.
 His signature play-by-play phrase was "kick save and a beauty."

 Over his years as the Rangers' broadcaster, Albert missed a large number of games for other commitments.
 Many other broadcasters filled in, including several who later served long stints for other NHL teams, including Howie Rose, Mike Emrick, and John Kelly, as well as Albert's brothers Al and Steve.
-It was Albert's absence from Game 7 of the Rangers–Devils Conference Championship game that led to Rose's famed Matteau, Matteau, Matteau call.
+It was his absence from Game 7 of the Rangers–Devils Eastern Conference Finals game that led to Rose's famed Matteau, Matteau, Matteau call.

 Albert left the Rangers after the 1994–95 season.
 At the same time, Rose took the job as a play-by-play announcer of the New York Islanders.
-Albert's son, Kenny, replaced him and has been the radio voice of the Rangers ever since.
+Albert's son, Kenny, replaced him and had been the radio voice of the Rangers until being promoted to the television role for the 2025-26 NHL season.
 Kenny also calls NHL and Olympic ice hockey for NBC Sports and has served as the national radio voice of the Stanley Cup Finals since 2016.